lazybeginner/Hello-World/README.md

 # Hello-World
 A test drive
 Hello guys I'm a new Programming Learner
-I want to get help from this beautiful comunities
-Hope to see you guys!!!
+I want to get help from this beautiful communities Hope to see you guys!!!